wizecore/hyde/_posts/2014-10-13-mule-ce-business-mon.md

 Mule CE 3.5.0 does not have any sort of business monitoring.
 Only logs with lots of technical information.

-So you must setup your own infrastructure, for example using Graylog2 or Logstash + Kibana.
+So you must setup your own infrastructure, for example using [Graylog](http://graylog.org/) or [Logstash + Kibana](http://thepracticalsysadmin.com/introduction-to-logstashelasticsearchkibana/).

 But first of all how to get high level information about flows and events in your Mule ESB?

-1) Do not init listeners via registry-bootstrap.properties as described in Start Me Oh So Gently
+1) Do not init listeners via registry-bootstrap.properties as described in [Start Me Oh So Gently](http://blogs.mulesoft.org/start-me-oh-so-gently/)

 The MuleContext instance and internal NotificationManager and it`s Policy field will be overwritten later in process with new instance (this only applies to running in standalone mode, somehow running flow in IDE does not produce such behaviour)